Maintaining Eligibility

 • Be a United States citizen or an eligible non-citizen.

-• Be registered with Selective Service (males, 18 years or older only)
+• Be registered with Selective Service (males, 18 years or older only) for Georgia state grant and scholarships.

 • Be admitted to or enrolled in an eligible degree program.